Symptoms of Former Boarders

 - unable to process the grief from the loss of a parent

-- seeing our own children at the same age we were sent away to boarding school
+- disquiet at seeing our own children at the same age we were sent away to boarding school

 These and other problems stem from the process of having survived exile from home in an institution at an early age.
 They are compounded by an inner sense of shame for not appreciating a “privileged” education.

 For many, boarding is a poor training for life, and an inadequate preparation for intimate relationships with partners and children.
 It is only relatively recently that such symptoms can be attributed with confidence to childhood boarding experiences.